sinnerschrader/platon/docs/guides-basic.md

 ## 2. Make your Text Styles a bit smarter

-If you followed along the [Getting started](./guides-getting-started.md) guide you may have noticed that the Text Style CSS styling you maybe noticed that the rendered Text Styles print information that is already contained in lower level tokens, such as `fonts`.
+If you followed along the [Getting started](./guides-getting-started.md) guide you may have noticed that the Text Style CSS styling print information that is already contained in lower level tokens, such as `fonts`.
 In order to hide this information you can use **named values** like this:

 ```js
 export default {